thbrown/crashland/README.md

 ## Spaceship Resurrection

-JS13k game about a ship that crashes and needs to be rebuild to save the crew
+JS13k game about a ship that crashes and needs to be rebuilt to save the crew

+## Prerequisites

+1. install node
+2. install npm

 ## To run

 `npm install`
 `npm run build-dev`

+Then open `./dist/index.html` in your browser

 ## Other Scripts